-The 2019 award recipients were announced on August 12, 2019, at Andrew Carnegie’s ancestral home in Dunfermline, Scotland, during a commemoration of the centenary of Carnegie’s death.
-The Carnegie family of institutions will award the medals during a formal ceremony hosted at The New York Public Library’s Stephen A. Schwarzman Building on October 16, 2019.
+The 2022 award recipients were announced on August 3, 2022 at a Chronicle of Philanthropy webinar on women philanthropists.
+The Carnegie family of institutions awarded the medals during a formal ceremony hosted at Gotham Hall in New York City on October 13, 2022.

 Inaugurated on December 10, 2001, by representatives from 22 of the institutions that Andrew Carnegie founded throughout the world, the medal was established at the centennial observance of the start of Mr. Carnegie’s official career as a philanthropist and is awarded every two years.

 The medalists are individuals who share Andrew Carnegie’s philanthropic ideals of doing “real and permanent good in this world,” and are selected based on their roles as catalysts for good, seeking to create a world of positive change.
-Between 2001 and 2015, more than fifty philanthropists have been honored with the Carnegie Medal of Philanthropy.
+To date, more than 65 philanthropists have been honored with the medal.

 The criteria for selection are threefold: medalists must have a vision of philanthropy that reflects the ideals and breadth of Andrew Carnegie’s philanthropy; the work of the philanthropist must have a sustainable track record; and the medalists must have made a significant impact on a particular field, nation, or group of people, either nationally or internationally.